ahgroup/DSAIRM/auxilliary/to-do.md

 * COMPLETELY DONE Virus and IR model

 Using models to explore and predict
-* DONE Bacteria model with scan over a parameter
+* COMPLETELY DONE Bacteria model with scan over a parameter
 * DONE data comparing example - Virus and drug (HCV)
 * DONE simulating data and fitting to it